 Grout's porous nature becomes a plus when you apply a grout colorant because this allows the color to quickly soak in and for the color to remain intact for a long time.
 To distinguish them from colorants that are added to wet grout, these retroactive grout colorants go by various names such as grout refresher, grout renewer, and grout reviver.
 Grout colorants rely on three factors for success: porous grout, glazed tile surfaces, and a steady hand.
 The greater the difference between the grout's porosity and the tile's resistance to grout colorant, the more successful this project will be.

-Products such as Aquamix Grout Colorant, if they lap over onto the tile surface, can be scrubbed off of the tile face two hours later with a nylon-faced sponge--provided the tile is well-glazed.
+When applying grout colorant, you will be using either a special grout brush or a pen loaded with grout dye.
+Products such as Aquamix Grout Colorant, if they lap over onto the tile surface, can be scrubbed off of the tile face as long as two hours later with a nylon-faced sponge, provided the tile is well-glazed.

 Not All Grout Can Be Colored

+For the most part, you will find sanded or unsanded grout lines in your tile, but not always.
 The grout needs to be receptive to color.
-Sometimes you will find natural stone countertops where the tiles were "grouted" with silicone or other inorganic materials that will not be receptive to the colorant.
+Sometimes you will find natural stone countertops where the tile seams were filled with silicone or other polymeric materials that will not be receptive to the colorant.
 Any type of seam that easily sheds water will not be appropriate for grout coloring.

 Color Your Grout to a Darker Color